cmry/cmry.github.io/pages/work.md

 ### 2023

+20. Teaching Language & AI for the JADS-based Data Science Bachelor at TU/e ([JBC090](https://uvt.osiris-student.nl/#/onderwijscatalogus/extern/cursus).

+19. Supervising MSc theses in Data Science (DSS), described by general topic: Feyza Aslan — assessing bias in LLMs, Brian Leung — author profiling on Reddit, Cheyenne Ramada — debiasing text classifiers, Heleen de Vos — obfuscation through paraphrasing.

+18. Proposed a new DSS MSc course around reproducibility and computational model deployment.

+17. Submitted two papers to LREC/COLING 2024.

-14. Organized DCA team participation for the 5K Business Run of the [Tilburg Ten Miles](https://www.tilburgtenmiles.nl).
+16. Contributed to some departmental culture actibities: organized DCA team participation for the 5K Business Run of the [Tilburg Ten Miles](https://www.tilburgtenmiles.nl).
 We ended 19th out of 52 teams.
+Gave input to the remodeling of our Dante building.
+Volunteered to organize a session on financial administration.

+15. Taught the Fall semester of RS: Data Processing ([880254](https://catalogus.tilburguniversity.edu/osiris_student_tiuprd/OnderwijsCatalogusSelect.do?selectie=cursus&collegejaar=2020&taal=en&cursus=880254-M-3)).

+14. [Native Language Identification with Big Bird Embeddings](https://arxiv.org/abs/2309.06923) available on arXiv.
+Work by DSS MSc student Sergey Kramp.

 13. Gave a talk about [User-Centered Security in Natural Language Processing](https://arxiv.org/abs/2301.04230) at [CLIN 2023](https://clin33.uantwerpen.be).